MaterializeInc/materialize/doc/user/content/ingest-data/mysql/azure-db.md

 ---
-title: "Ingest data from Azure DB for MySQL"
+title: "Ingest data from Azure DB"
 description: "How to stream data from Azure DB for MySQL to Materialize"
 menu:
   main: